New Iberia Senior High School: History

 From 1966 to 1990, New Iberia High School (1926 building) was located in a different building at 415 Center Street in New Iberia.

 African-American students were segregated from white schools until the passage of a series of law changes starting with Brown v.
 Board of Education (1954).
 Prior to racial integration in New Iberia schools in September 1969, African American students attended the public Jonas Henderson High School; and at the earlier private Baptist Howe Institute (Louisiana) in operation from 1890 to 1933.

 In 1992, New Iberia High School teacher Toby Daspit with Pat Kahle, and Jamie Credle taught the class "Oral Traditions of the African American Community in Iberia Parish", a class to prepare a future generation of oral historians.
 The oral traditions class idea originated with the Iberia Parish School System and Carmelite Blanco.

 In November 2022, the school had a bullying incident that was shared on social media and made the news.
 In December 2022, the school had an issue with a gun on campus.
-That same month, the school was temporarily repurposed as a refuge center and reportedly even a makeshift hospital following the 2022 New Iberia tornado after the Iberia Medical Center took a direct hit.
+That same month, the school's gym was repurposed as a temporary shelter following the 2022 New Iberia tornado after the Iberia Medical Center took a direct hit.